mratzenb/cloud-computing-WS20/README.md

 These services should then be split up into _microservices_ and those microservices should be running inside Docker-containers.
 Moreover, both backend microservices should be managed by Kubernetes.

-By splitting the monolith up into microservices it is also easier to set up continuous integration and deployment.
+By splitting the monolith up into microservices it is also easier to set up continuous integration and delivery.
 For this Github-Actions and Dockerhub should be used.

 ## The Monolith